Skip to content

 --project <project> -p File path (repeatable) N/A Project file(s) to analyze (.csproj)

---title <title> -t String 架构可视化 HTML page title
+--title <title> -t String 架构可视化 Page/document title

 --verbose -v Switch false Enable verbose output